UBC-DSCI/dsci-100/FAQ.md

 I will continue recording and posting lecture videos on Canvas throughout the semester, so you will not miss anything.

+You can complete all of your assignments electronically (and remotely).

 # What if I get sick right before a quiz?

 ### DO NOT COME TO THE QUIZ.

-Please contact the instructor as far in advance as possible to make alternate arrangements.
+I will make alternate arrangements if you get sick right before/during a quiz.
+Please contact me as far in advance as possible, and fill out an academic concession form (available on the Canvas page).

 # What is the structure of the class?